 A Strategic Architect’s Journey

-Leadership at the Intersection of Law, Business, and Public Policy
+Leading at the Intersection of Law, Finance, and Human Potential

-- As a State Regulator: I lead the $800 million healthcare system that cares for Colorado’s injured workers.
-I don’t just administer programs; I design the regulatory architecture that stabilizes a complex healthcare system and drives consensus among competing stakeholders.
+• State Regulator: Leading the $800 Million healthcare system for Colorado’s injured workers.
+I don’t just administer programs; I design the regulatory architecture that stabilizes complex systems and drives consensus among competing stakeholders.

-- As a Financial Steward: For over a decade on the board of On Tap Credit Union, I’ve helped guide a major local financial institution through a merger and a brand differentiation strategy, doubling assets to over $400 million while providing the financial discipline required for sustainable growth.
+• Financial Steward: Steering On Tap Credit Union through a decade of strategic growth, doubling assets to over $400 Million while providing the financial discipline and brand differentiation required for sustainable success.

-- As a Community Builder: I apply my full ‘Architect’s Method’ as President of the North Jeffco Swim Team.
-I transformed the 300+ member club into a professional organization with $1M+ in revenue, proving that operational rigor and culture-building can turn around any organization.
+• Community Builder: Transforming the North Jeffco Swim Team from a 300+ member club into a professionalized organization with $1M+ in annual revenue, proving that operational rigor can turn any community asset into a powerhouse.

-- As an Active Citizen Committed to Civic Engagement: I ran a data-driven campaign for City Council that mobilized a new coalition of voters and achieved a near-statistical tie (17 votes).
-I created a groundswell of support to ensure that fiscal accountability and transparency remain at the forefront of our civic dialogue.
+• Civic Leader: Mobilizing a data-driven campaign for City Council that achieved a near-statistical tie (within 17 votes).
+I created a groundswell of support to ensure fiscal accountability remains at the forefront of our civic dialogue.

 It is this unique combination of academic knowledge and proven experience that allows me to lead and build the most effective strategy for any organization.
 I have a passion for applying my knowledge and experience to bring out the best in people and organizations.
 My full professional journey is detailed on LinkedIn.